Ian Parkin is the author of this post.

 If you are researching the Maslow Hierarchy of Needs you will most likely only find the first five levels talked about.
 That was his earlier model circa 1943 but the more accurate model, considering his later work, shows all six levels of the hierarchy.
 In 1969 Maslow planned to produce a new book encompassing all his newer works.
 By 1970 he had selected his articles from which to author the new book but in June of that year suffered a fatal heart attack.
 Those articles now comprise the chapters of a book first published in 1971 titled The Farther Reaches of Human Nature by A.H.
 Maslow.

 Because, deep down in our subconscious, our behaviours are directed by unsatisfied needs, only once fulfilled do we subconsciously begin to strive higher in the Hierarchy of Needs.
-So, let's say that you attend a motivating self help seminar and you come away with a personal growth and development plan for achieving all sorts of awesome goals, if those goals are aligned to your esteem needs (level four) but you are still striving to satisfy your basic safety needs (level two) you will never know why you just can’t get yourself to stretch out of your comfort zone and go-get-em!
+So, let's say that you attend a motivating self help seminar and you come away with some awesome personal development goals, if those goals are aligned to your esteem needs (level four) but you are still striving to satisfy your basic safety needs (level two) you will never know why you just can’t get yourself to stretch out of your comfort zone and go-get-em!

 As a psychic life coach I have noticed this play out too often - unless we are either ‘genuinely at’ a high level in the Hierarchy of Needs OR we are able to ‘Trick The Brain’ (I recommend NLP) at our subconscious level, to feel as if our basic needs levels are already met, we simply do not find our way to those lofty goals.